-The subject of developing IT/cybersecurity awareness material is discussed in NIST SP 800-50, "Building an Information Technology Security Awareness and Training Program".
-The document is a companion publication to NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training".
-The two publications are complementary - NIST SP 800-50, "Building an Information Technology Security Awareness and Training Program" works at a higher strategic level, discussing how to build an IT security awareness and training program, while NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training" is at a lower tactical level, describing an approach to role-based IT cybersecurity training.
+The subject of developing information technology / cyber security awareness material is discussed in NIST SP800-50, "Building an Information Technology Security Awareness and Training Program".
+The document is a companion publication to NIST Special Publication 800-50.
+The two publications are complementary - SP 800-50 works at a higher strategic level, discussing how to build an IT security awareness and training program, while SP 800-16 is at a lower tactical level, describing an approach to role-based IT security training.